mosets/docs/importer.md

 Only `link_name` is mandatory.
 Other columns are optional.

+These column names are mapped directly to the columns for `#__mt_links` database table (where *#__* is your Joomla's database table prefix).
+Therefore the column names are fixed regardless of the alias or caption you use for each fields above.

 ### Category {#csv-category}
 Use the `cat_id` column to specify the Category ID for your listings.
 This information can be found when you're browsing the category.
 If no category ID is specified, Importer will import the listing to Root category (0).
 To import a listing to more than one category, specify the category IDs separated by command. ie: